Tied Work Guidelines

 Cabinet approved the following set of principles to be used in defining the categories of legal work that should be tied to Crown Law.

-The public interest principles which serve as the basis for determining the categories of tied work are:
+The public interest principles serving as the basis for determining the categories of tied work are:

 - The recognition of the proper role of the Attorney-General as first law officer and as chief legal adviser